Cats are typically more comfortable in the summer heat than in the winter cold because of their body temperature.

 ice Cubes In The Water Bowl

-Pop some ice cubes into the cats water bowl.
-This will help to keep the water cooler, longer.
+Pop some ice cubes into the cat’s water bowl.
+This will help keep the water cooler for longer.

-A plus with this, is that the ice cube will be like a new toy for your cat.
-Something to swat about and try to grab.
+A plus with this, is that the ice cube will be like a new toy for the cat.
+Something to swat and try to catch.